shanahdt/MUSI4331/_sources/syllabus.txt

 Western tonal music through analysis and model composition.
-We will examine elements of sonata theory, modulation, chromaticism, the analysis of late 19th- and early20th-century music, and many other topics.
+We will examine elements of sonata theory, modulation, chromaticism, the analysis of late 19th- and early 20th-century music, and many other topics.

 Upon completion of this course, you should have developed many new skills that will help you to relate more richly to music by better